agallenne/GUIcandid/README.md

       - Can select a spectral range
       - Can display the N best detections
-      - Can add some binary parameters (Porb, ecc, MT and distance) as imput in fitMap to directly estimate the maximum search (if known spectroscopic binary)
+      - Can add some binary parameters (Porb, ecc, MT and distance) as imput in fitMap to directly estimate the maximum search (if known spectroscopic binary).
+NOT IMPLEMENTED IN THE GUI YET

 To run the GUI, go to the directory then type: